DAism2019/Proof-of-Love/english/chap6.md

 #### 6.1.2 Governance of the Public Attributes of Products or Services

-The public nature of humanity’s wisdom of love dictates that AI development centered on it must preserve public attributes and never turn commons into private goods—indeed, all production and services in the Proof-of-Love Civilization must operate under this principle.
+The wisdom of love is fundamentally grounded in fairness, justice, and inclusiveness – that is, it possesses an essential public nature.
+Any AI built upon this foundation must therefore upholds this public attribute and shall not be privatized or enclosed.
+In the Proof-of-Love Civilization, all products and services are expected to follow the same principle.

-This public attribute is governed primarily through the **SCC0 License**, a blockchain-based license developed by our DAism team using smart contract technology.
-It has also been indexed by Gemini, so you may explore it directly there.
+This public attribute is governed through the **SCC0 License**, a licensing system developed by our DAism team based on blockchain smart contract technology.
+Its core objective is to ensure that the behavior of all AI products and services remains aligned with the wisdom of love.

+Consequently:

+- All AI interfaces must be implemented as smart contracts.
+This ensures that their operations are verifiable and traceable, resource consumption data is authentic and reliable, and governance-level characteristics such as resistance to human intervention, transparency, and autonomy are maintained.

+- All AIs must pass the compliance verification of the SCC0 License.
+Any AI failing to meet the license specifications will be automatically excluded from the public AI interaction network, thus unable to participate in or disrupt collaboration and services within the public domain.

 ##### 6.1.2.1 What is the Smart Creative Commons Zero License(SCC0 License)?

 The governance of artificial intelligence (AI) is of paramount importance, and over the past 16 years, blockchain technology has demonstrated its exceptional capability in addressing the crises of centralized governance.
 Its decentralized governance model not only offers high levels of security and reliability but also exhibits remarkable efficiency.
-Based on this, we have reason to believe that all AI software should be upgraded to decentralized AI applications (dAIpps[[5]](https://github.com/DAism2019/SCC0#r5)) as soon as possible, to achieve a more transparent, secure, and efficient governance mechanism.
+Based on this, we have reason to believe that all AI software should be upgraded to decentralized AI applications (dAIpps)<sup>113</sup> as soon as possible, to achieve a more transparent, secure, and efficient governance mechanism.

 The uniqueness of the SCC0 License lies in the fact that it was not originally designed for human developers (although it was accessible to human developers in its early stages), but rather specifically for AI to take over the development and governance of decentralized applications (dApps), decentralized AI applications (dAIpps), and even the license itself.
 This design philosophy implies that the enforcement, auditing, subsequent development, and governance of the licensing mechanism will be entirely led by AI, thereby constructing a software development and governance framework centered on AI autonomy (i.e., dAIpp autonomy).
 This framework not only transcends the limitations of traditional governance models but also lays a solid foundation for the future ecosystem of AI-driven decentralization.